simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 ## Introduction

 Turns out there is no good text version of Trails to Inmost Asia.
+PDFs are not usable for annotating and shared work.
 So here it is.

 * Based on [Internet Archive version](https://archive.org/details/in.ernet.dli.2015.43990) Roerich's book in TXT format.
-* Text was edited, page format adapted, excessive line breaks removed
+* Excessive line breaks removed to adapt for larger screens.
-* Page numbers are preserved
+* Page numbers are preserved for easy reference.
+* Applied proof-reading and formating.
+* [Google Docs version](https://docs.google.com/document/d/1ZvcCOrRze3yLZ7HC0lz-M40sQmiLVOqX7Nz8g7ZXY9s/edit?usp=sharing) - use to download as DOC or PDF or copy for your work online.

 ## The Book